mechaniputer/libreDSSP/docs/index.md

 ## AI Policy
-The libreDSSP project prioritizes authenticity over perfection.
+One of the goals of this project is to develop a full understanding of DSSP including implementation pitfalls.
+A second goal is to produce something maintainable and lasting.
+Lastly, I want to have fun doing it.
+As a consequence of these goals, this is a human-written project.

 None of the documentation was AI-generated, and **no significant code in libreDSSP itself is AI-generated**.
 At present, the only really AI-generated code in libreDSSP is found in:

 - Parts of [dssp.js](https://github.com/mechaniputer/libreDSSP/blob/master/docs/dssp.js), which handles DSSP source highlighting on the official docs (obviously highlight.js doesn't know about DSSP).
 - Parts of the [configure](https://github.com/mechaniputer/libreDSSP/blob/master/configure) script.